yasaminjafarian/HDNet_TikTok/README.md

 - **name_dp.png**   : The 256x256x3 corresponding [DensePose](http://densepose.org/).

 #### Output:
-Running the demo will provide you with the following:
+Running the demo generates the following:
 - **name.txt**  : The 256x256 predicted depth
 - **name_mesh.obj** : The reconstructed mesh.
 You can use any off-the-shelf tools such as [MeshLab](https://www.meshlab.net/) to visualize the mesh.
 Visualization for demo data from different views: